The faculty of the science of teaching and leadership academy

 Dr. Pedro De Bruyckere

-Educational Scientist at Arteveldehogeschool in Ghent, Belgium and Co-author of Urban Myths about Learning and Education
+Educational Scientist at Arteveldehogeschool in Ghent, Belgium and Author of The Ingredients for Great Teaching and Urban Myths about Learning and Education

 Pedro has been an educational scientist and teacher trainer at Arteveldehogeschool in Ghent, Belgium since 2001.
 One of Pedro's strengths is his ability to be funny while explaining serious stuff; therefore, he is often asked to serve as an international public speaker on education.
-He has cowritten several books on youth and education in Dutch, and in 2015 Pedro co-wrote the popular book Urban Myths about Learning and Education with Paul Kirschner and Casper Hulshof.
-He is currently working on a new book on effective teaching, the release date of which will be in January 2018.
-He is also an avid blogger on new research in education; you can read his posts here: www.theeconomyofmeaning.com.
+He has co-written several books on youth and education in Dutch, and in 2015 Pedro co-wrote the popular book Urban Myths about Learning and Education with Paul Kirschner and Casper Hulshof.
+His most recent book is The Ingredients for Great Teaching, which explores ten crucial aspects of teaching, the research behind them and why they work like they do, combined with everyday classroom examples describing both good and bad practice.
+He is an avid blogger on new research in education; you can read his posts here: www.theeconomyofmeaning.com.
 You can also read his academic articles on Google Scholar.

 Dr. Kelly Fisher